William F. Winter: Legislative career

 At the time Winter took office, the state was in the throes of the Southern Dixiecrat breakaway from the national Democratic Party over President Harry Truman's consideration of civil rights proposals for blacks.
 Winter joined most of the legislators in supporting motions to denounce federal civil rights measures.
 He also supported the holding of a referendum to add a "good moral character" test for voting procedures to the state constitution, which was widely viewed as a mechanic to be used to further disenfranchise blacks.
 The legislature scheduled the referendum, but the proposal was defeated by the public, who feared its potentially broader implications.
 Outside of the legislature he generally avoided Dixiecrat activities and did not attend the state's Democratic convention in June 1948 despite being a delegate.
 He also wrote an analysis of litigation concerning the United States Supreme Court's decision in Smith v.
 Allwright for the Mississippi Law Journal, in which he concluded that "any attempt through party machinery, unfettered by statutory provisions, to keep negroes from voting will be declared by the federal courts [...] a violation of the Fourteenth and Fifteenth Amendments.
 He voted for the Dixiecrat candidates, Strom Thurmond and Fielding L. Wright in the 1948 United States presidential election, mostly as a gesture of loyalty to Wright, who was a colleague of his father's.
 He later explained his legislative support for Jim Crow by saying that any attempt to oppose it "would have killed me in politics forever."

 Having earned his law degree in 1949, Winter established a practice in Grenada, though he struggled to find clients.
-Later in the summer Stennis asked him to join his staff in Washington, D.C., and he agreed to do so at the end of the 1950 legislative session.
+Later in the summer Stennis asked him to join his staff in Washington, D.C., and he agreed to do so at the end of the 1950 state legislative session.
 During that session he coauthored a bill to fund the establishment of the University of Mississippi Medical Center and another to establish a commission to study government reorganization.
 He also supported a "Subversive Act" introduced amid Cold War fears of communist infiltration of government, which would require all state workers to sign a loyalty pledge.
 During the discussions following the bill's introduction, one representative rose to denounce several professors at the University of Mississippi for "socialistic" teachings, including Winter's friend and former instructor, history professor Jim Silver.
 Winter stood in defense of Silver and warned against "an irresponsible witch hunt" at the university.